kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/frontend.md

 hasTopics: true
 tnsBannerLink: 'https://thenewstack.io?utm_source=roadmap.sh&utm_medium=Referral&utm_campaign=Alert'
 question:
-  title: 'What is Frontend Development?'
+  title: 'What is a Frontend Developer?'
   description: |
-    Frontend development is the development of visual and interactive elements of a website that users interact with directly.
-It's a combination of HTML, CSS, and JavaScript, where HTML provides the structure, CSS the styling and layout, and JavaScript the dynamic behavior and interactivity.
+    A frontend developer is a professional who uses HTML, CSS, and JavaScript to design and build the visual and interactive elements of websites and applications that users engage with directly.
+They ensure the interface is responsive, accessible, and visually appealing.
+Every feature you see and interact with on a website (like buttons, menus, and animations) is created by a frontend developer.

-    ## What does a Frontend Developer do?
+    ## What is the role of a Frontend Developer?

     While this is not a complete frontend developer job description, the following can be considered as a great introduction to the role of a frontend developer: you'll be responsible for creating the user interface of a website to ensure it looks good and is easy to use, with great focus on design principles and user experience.
 You'll be working closely with designers, back-end developers, and project managers to make sure the final product meets the client's needs and provides the best possible experience for the end-users.